-The day-to-day responsibilities of a mortgage broker usually include:
+The daily responsibilities of a mortgage broker include:

-Gathering documents, credit history and employment verification for prospective homebuyers
+Gathering documents, credit history and employment verification of prospective homebuyers

-Applying for mortgage loans with established lenders on behalf of the borrower
+Applying for mortgage loans on behalf of the borrower

 Advising clients on their options and clearly explaining the legal and repayment details of any available loan

-Ensuring loans are compliant with all relevant regulations and laws
+Ensuring loans are compliant with all regulations and laws